Crossfire (2007 video game): Commercial performance

 It generated gross income in 2019.

 Adaptations

 Film

 A film adaptation of the game was announced in October 2015.

 Television

 A Chinese streaming television series based on the game named Crossfire (穿越火线) premiered in July 2020, starring Luhan and Leo Wu and was a commercial success with more than 1.7 billion views in China as of October 2020.

 In August 2024, the game was revealed to be adapted in Secret Level, a video game anthology series created by Tim Miller.
-The episode, Crossfire: Good Conflict, would star the voices of Ricky Whittle, Claudia Doumit, Samuel Roukin, Matt Peters, Jessica Camacho, Jake Matthews, Aidan Bristow, Chris Jai Alex, and Piotr Michael, and be released in December 2024.
+The episode, Crossfire: Good Conflict, stars the voices of Ricky Whittle, Claudia Doumit, Samuel Roukin, Matt Peters, Jessica Camacho, Jake Matthews, Aidan Bristow, Chris Jai Alex, and Piotr Michael, and was released on December 10, 2024.